learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 directory, but they are in your system, and available.

 Running `bundle install` also creates a new file: `Gemfile.lock`.
-This file notes which specific gem versions were installed.
-If this file is committed and included in a project, Bundler will default to using the exact versions listed in this file when installing gems.
+This file notes which specific gem versions were installed, like `package-lock.json` in JavaScript applications.
+If this file is committed and included in a project, Bundler will default to using the **exact versions** listed in this file when installing gems.

 ### Working with `config/environment.rb`